The Gift (2003 film): Synopsis

 Doug Hitzel, a young man, reveals that after a year of unsuccessful dating he decided to engage in unprotected sex in an attempt to fit in; he is then seen crying.
-Doug Hitzel died September 26, 2017.

-Kenboy, another young man, explains he moved to an LA sex house with sex parties and was relieved to finally catch HIV; the sex parties were known as "Standard Fuck Parties"; the term "fuck" being slang for "sexual activity," typically considered vulgar.
+Kenboy, another young man, explains he moved to an LA sex house with sex parties and was relieved to finally catch HIV; the sex parties were known as "Standard Fuck Parties".
 Condoms were traditionally barred from use, though at the time of filming the rule had been changed to mere discouragement of condom usage.
-Anywhere from 100 to 120 men would typically attend these sex parties, and despite this high attendance, seldom more than two or three condoms would be found on the floor in the morning - that was it.
+Anywhere from 100 to 120 men would typically attend these sex parties.
 The sex party attendants were equipped with numerous sexual paraphernalia for participating in a variety of sexual acts.
 There were "fuck pews" for bottoms to kneel on while their "top" sexual partners penetrated them, and there was an area reserved for the fisting men, who tended to aggregate together.
 In the event of good weather, some of the men who go outside to engage in various sexual acts in the well-maintained courtyard.
 This in particular was considered to be quite romantic by the sex house residents.
 From then on, Kenboy would not have to worry about getting AIDS or not, or using a condom (failing to think of the possibility of catching other STIs).
-According to his Facebook page, Kenboy died August 22, 2017.

 A group of older men, who did not get HIV on their own volition, explain how they lost many of their friends and lovers to HIV, and how they do not want a relationship because they do not want their boyfriend having to bury them too.
 They also talk about the medication which they must take, and about its side-effects - particularly cardiac attacks, which seem to have replaced direct death from the virus itself.
 Advertising for prevention is also exposed for being too positive and showing images of attractive men with AIDS.